FaheemJawfar/alqurandb/sources/README.md

 ### The Automated Pipeline

-Each translation source has an automated processing script that follows this workflow:
+Each translation source has an automated processing script.
+There are two main workflows:

+**Workflow A: XML-based sources** (Tanzil, TamilIL, ACJU)
 ```
 ┌─────────────────┐
 │  Source XML     │  Translation provider's XML files